RaVeR76/My-Vinyl-Answer/README.md

 The admin can edit the user details apart from their password which now stays the same after the edits are updated.

+### **Master Py Thong**

+* **Bug**
+It was annoying me that whenever a user was logged in and they closed the page down.
+If they opened that page again they would still be logged in as that user, which let's face facts would not be a great piece of code for, let's say James Bond to get all his missions through.
+Let's play out a wee scene here ....
+The Evil Genius says "Well Mr. Bond, I've been expecting yeou" !
+James Bond replies "But this is impossible .... how did you know about this top secret mission to capture you ...
+Master Py Thong".
+Master Py replies "Well you see Mr. Bond ... you only closed down your super secret webpage but not your browser so I still got your little cookies fool .... mwah ... mwah ... mwah !
+You get the gist of it anyway.

+* **Fix**
+I added ```session.clear()``` to the home page function so everytime the website is connection to, it clears the session cookies and therefore displays the home page and start navbar.
+Before it was the main homepage but with the user logged in navbar.

+* **Verdict**
+I have tested this through Heroku as well so it all looks good.

 [Back to Top](#contents)

 ## **Deployment**